iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

 step 1. finding the best image in a given year
 ----------------------------------------------

-The first lines to pay attention to look like this:
+The first lines to pay attention to look like this, beginning at line 83:

 .. code-block:: javascript